 Yellowstone National Park

 The Park to Park route begins in Southeast Wyoming, then travels through the state capital of Cheyenne and ends in America’s most well-known national park, Yellowstone National Park, home to the most famous of all geysers, Old Faithful.
 This scenic drive route has its fair share of history, culture and million-dollar views.
-Also, if the timing is right, visitors can catch the world’s largest outdoor rodeo and western celebration, Cheyenne Frontier Days, July 18-27.
+Also, if the timing is right, visitors can catch the world’s largest outdoor rodeo and western celebration, Cheyenne Frontier Day.
+(Editor’s Note: Cheyenne Frontier Days has been cancelled in 2020.)

 For outdoor adventurists, the mountain ranges of the rocky mountains to the Grand Teton National Park route offer plenty of rock climbing, horseback riding, hot springs and biking opportunities.
 Originating in Cheyenne, this route boasts beautiful campgrounds and biking/hiking trails that can be found in both Curt Gowdy State Park and the Snowy Range Mountains.